Get all the latest data for New Zealand?

 How many days do rentals stay listed in New Zealand as of 2026?

-As of early 2026, rentals in New Zealand stay listed for an average of about 23 days before securing a tenant, which is roughly three to four weeks.
+As of 2026, well-priced rentals in New Zealand usually stay listed for about 18 to 30 days before being leased.

 Which months have peak tenant demand in New Zealand?